GLOBAL MARKETS-Oil price declines weigh on European markets

 Mixed results from the continent's banking sector and losses in the mining sector pushed the pan-European STOXX 600 index down 0.6 percent.

-The losses came after oil prices fell 1.18 percent on Wednesday as investors grew increasingly doubtful that OPEC members will agree to cut output and as U.S. inventories staged a surprisingly large increase.
+The losses came after oil prices fell more than 1 percent on Wednesday as a report showing a surge in U.S. crude stocks, rising production in Nigeria and squabbling among producers about a planned output cut re-ignited concerns about oversupply.

-Brent crude futures were down 73 cents at 1100 GMT, closing in on $50 a barrel for the first time in three weeks.
+Brent crude futures were down 51 cents at one stage at $50.28 a barrel before recovering slightly to $50.40.

-"There have been rumours that Russia may not be on board with the production cuts and Iraq is also apparently seeking an exemption.
-The market is starting to question whether the OPEC agreement reached a couple of weeks ago is really as solid as originally thought," Investec economist Ryan Djajasaputra said.
+"The recent drop in oil prices is partially responsible but also indices continue to struggle for momentum as they attempt to break above their recent highs," said Craig Erlam, senior market analyst at OANDA.

+Reports of U.S. oil inventories rising more than expected last week were contributing to oil price declines, he said.

 Iraq, OPEC's second biggest oil producer, wants to be exempt from the cut, arguing it needs the revenues to fight Islamic State.